 May I have multiple nominators?

-Yes, however it does not improve one’s chances of being selected as a Greenberg World Fellow.
+Yes, however it does not improve one’s chances of being selected as a World Fellow.

 May my nominator serve as one of my references?

-Yes, your nominator may serve as one of your references.
-You must enter his or her name and email address into your application as a reference, and then he or she will receive an email soliciting a letter of recommendation.
-If your nominator has already submitted a letter of nomination for you and wishes to use this letter of nomination as a letter of recommendation, he or she must submit it a second time via the link provided to references.
+Yes, your nominator may serve as one of your recommenders.
+You must enter his or her name and email address into your application as a recommender, and then he or she will receive an email soliciting a letter of recommendation.
+If your nominator has already submitted a letter of nomination for you and wishes to use this letter of nomination as a letter of recommendation, he or she must submit it a second time via the link provided to recommenders.

 May family members act as nominators and/or references?